ezClocker

 If your employees are not referring anyone, you should find out why.
 You may have a problem in your business that you need to address.

 Advertise in your local paper, website, social media, trade magazines, career centers, and the chamber of commerce that you are holding an annual (or more) job fair event.
-This event could also be fun like grilling hot dogs and offering some type of entertainment while people are completing job applications or waiting for interviews.
-Once you hold your first on-site job fair, you will know the turnout you will get in subsequent years to budget and plan.
+Also, this event could also be fun like grilling hot dogs and offering some entertainment while people are completing job applications or waiting for interviews.
+Once you hold your first on-site job fair, you will know the turnout you will get in the future to budget and plan.

 If you don’t have an online presence, create one now.
 Facebook, Instagram, and Twitter are great ways to reach hourly workers.
 You can ask all your friends, colleagues, and employees to share your job postings.
-Creating job ads on Facebook is not costly either.
-Make sure your business has its own page, post the position, and then boost the post to reach a wider audience.
 You can hire a talented, low-cost graphic designer on Fiverr or Upwork to create a catchy job ad.
-Make sure you choose one which guarantees their work based on your approval and has good reviews.
+Make sure you choose one that guarantees their work based on your approval and has good reviews.

 Ensure your website has a job board so that applicants can easily apply online.
 Also, offer an alternative way for them to apply in case they don’t have a computer at home.
-For example, offer abilities and hours for them to apply on site.
-Offer clear and easy directions about your hiring process to help aid those that may have anxiety or entering the job market for the first time.
+For example, offer abilities and hours for them to apply on-site.
+Offer clear and easy directions about your hiring process to help aid those who may have anxiety or are entering the job market for the first time.

 Job Hotline